Museum Case Study | Digital Experiences

 It’s important to understand that digital experiences often require electronic devices, videos and, in this case, augmented reality and holographic images.
 We need to appreciate how immersive these things can be.
 We will strive to create experiences that educate and delight visitors with innovation — without superseding the real-life, tactile experience the museum offers — the enjoyment of authentic history in the presence of real, original aircraft.

-The resulting project proposal incorporated multiple digital experiences, including an interactive multi-touch kiosk, holographic projections, and augmented reality (AR) experiences.
+The resulting project proposal incorporated multiple digital experiences, including an interactive kiosk, 3D holographic projections, and augmented reality (AR) experiences.

 The project was presented to both NEAM executives and The Kaman Foundation, Inc. The concept was quickly approved, the grant put in place, and formal project work began in April 2020, with an estimated completion date of late November 2020.